 Trim moldings used to decorate most homes in the U.S. are usually a combination of a couple of different styles and not strictly one or other.
-For example rosettes, generally considered a Victorian feature, will go well with Colonial and Neoclassical trim moldings.
+For example, rosettes which are generally considered a Victorian feature, will go well with Colonial and Neoclassical trim molding styles as well.

-If you have a Craftsman house there may be a combination of moldings used for accents.
-It was a choice of the builder to create his own design and often the locally available profiles would be the driving force here.
-These profiles will include some the same shapes used in other trim styles and are arranged to draw attention to the woodwork and grain.
+If you have a Craftsman house, there may be a combination of molding profiles and geometric designs used for accents.
+It was a choice of the builder to create his own trim design and often the locally available profiles would be the driving force here.
+These molding profiles will include some the same shapes used in other trim styles and are arranged to draw attention to the woodwork and grain.

-Choosing a trim style for a particular room is mostly a matter of personal taste, but a couple of rules should be observed.
+Choosing a trim style for a particular room is mostly a matter of personal taste but a couple of rules should be observed.
 The size of the room, for instance, will dictate molding size with regard to width and depth.
-As a basic rule of thumb, rooms with a low ceiling of about 8 feet will accommodate baseboards no wider than 4 inches.
-Ceilings of 8½ feet can accommodate 6 inch baseboards and in rooms with higher ceilings, baseboards can be 8 inches wide and more as room size becomes bigger.
+As a basic rule of thumb, rooms with a low ceiling of about 8 feet will accommodate baseboards no wider than about 4 inches.
+Ceilings of 8½ feet can accommodate upwards of 6 inch baseboards, and in rooms with higher ceilings, baseboards can be 8 inches wide and more as room size becomes bigger.

-The other moldings in the room: door and window casings, chair rails and cornice or crown should be kept in proportion to the baseboards.
-Don't for instance, use a 5 inch casing molding with a 4 inch baseboard, use a casing of 3½ inches or less.
-In general, keep the other moldings in the room smaller than the baseboards, except for the crown moldings.
-Crown can be as wide or wider than the baseboard and can even migrate onto the ceiling, becoming quite elaborate.
-Although including much of the ceiling in the crown molding design should only be done in a room with a higher ceiling of 9 to 10 feet and more.
+The other moldings in the room: the door and window casings, chair rails, and cornice or crown should be kept in proportion to the baseboards.
+Don't, for instance, use a 5 inch door casing with a 4 inch baseboard.
+Use a casing of 3½ inches or less.
+In general, keep the other moldings in the room smaller than the baseboards except for the crown moldings.
+Crown can be as wide or wider than the baseboard and can even migrate onto the ceiling becoming quite elaborate.
+Although including much of the ceiling in the crown molding design should only be done in a room with a higher ceiling of 9 to 10 feet or more.